ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * In many cases you can ditch the need for abstraction: `{{> icon name="phone"}}` or `<OverEngineeredIcon name="phone"/>` is replaced with `<icon name="phone"></icon>`
 * The result is clean, standards-based markup that has a nice uniform look with excellent readability
 * Using custom tags and attributes is officially supported.
 It's how HTML thought we'd design custom components, but we instead went crazy for classes!
-* Lastly, custom tags set you up perfectly for future improvements.
+* Lastly, using custom tags with attributes sets you up for future improvements.
 How so?
 Let’s get into that now.

 ### Component evolution
 Creating and sharing custom components is a commitment.
 Your components will evolve and have new capabilities added to them over time.
 Let's look at the possible evolution of a custom Alert (aka Callout) component: